reethu-annjo/PicturePuzzle/README.md

 # PicturePuzzle
 Picture Puzzle using React Native

-A 3*3 puzzle is created using react native
+A 3*3 picture puzzle using react native

-The puzzle can be expanded to more tiles.
+Buttons:

-There is a shuffle button that allows to re-shuffle the puzzle any number of times.
+1. Shuffle - Reshuffle the puzzle pieces any number of times

-Reset button would display the desired image and then reshuffle the puzzle within one second.
+2. Reset - Reset the puzzle to original picture.
+The puzzle is rescrambled in less than a second

-There is a button to check the whether the puzzle is resolved, which gives an alert, based on if the puzzle is resolved or not.
+3. Check - Gives an alert, whether the puzzle is correctly reassembled or not